pola-rs/polars-book/user_guide/src/dsl/list_context.md

 ## Running polars expression on list elements

 We can run **any** polars expression on the elements of a list with the `arr.eval` (`arr().eval` in Rust) expression!
-These expressions entirely run on polars' query engine and can run in parallel so will be super fast.
+These expressions run entirely on polars' query engine and can run in parallel so will be super fast.

 Let's expand the example from above with something a little more interesting.
 Pandas allows you to compute the percentages of the `rank` values.
 Polars doesn't provide such a keyword argument.
 But because expressions are so versatile we can create our own percentage rank expression.
 Let's try that!

 Note that we must `select` the list's element from the context.
 When we apply expressions over list elements, we use `pl.element()` to select the element of a list.

-Also Note that to use `arr().eval` in Rust requires the `list_eval` feature flag.
+> Also note that to use `arr().eval` in Rust requires the `list_eval` feature flag.

 <div class="tabbed-blocks">